Targhee/silk spinning fiber: Copper Canyon

 Pin-drafting produces fiber that is thinner than commercial top.
 To make the dyeing process easier, I doubled the fiber, so as you unbraid the fiber, you’ll see that there are two separate “strands.”
 This also makes it easy to preserve color changes if you want a 2-ply yarn--just spin each strand separately on different bobbins and ply them together.

-If you're not familiar with Targhee, it's a relatively young sheep breed that was orginally developed in the early 1900s in Idaho from Rambouillet, Corriedale, and Lincoln stock.
+If you're not familiar with Targhee, it's a relatively new sheep breed that was orginally developed in the early 1900s in Idaho from Rambouillet, Corriedale, and Lincoln stock.
 The Targhee used in this blend was grown and processed in the U.S., and was selected for its softness (23.0-23.5 microns).
 Soft and springy, with a smaller carbon footprint, it's a fiber that's as beautiful as it is truly all-American.